Lumbar Puncture Fact Sheet

 A lumbar puncture is common and safe.
-It usually isn’t any more painful than getting a shot.
+It often isn’t any more painful than getting a shot.
 Your skin will be cleaned with an antiseptic solution.
 The healthcare provider will then use medicine to numb a small area of skin on your lower back.
-He or she will insert the spinal needle there.
+They'll insert the spinal needle there.
 In babies, the numbing medicine usually isn’t used.
-This is because the infant spinal needle is very small and usually hurts less than the sting of the numbing medicine.
+This is because the infant spinal needle is very small and often hurts less than the sting of the numbing medicine.

-The provider will place the spinal needle between the bones of your lower spine, and into the spinal canal below the end of the spinal cord.
-There is no danger of harming the spinal cord during the procedure.
-Your doctor will take out less than a teaspoonful (about 5 milliliters) of spinal fluid.
-Once the spinal fluid is removed, a simple dressing will be placed on the place where the needle was inserted.
-The procedure usually takes about 10 to 15 minutes.
-Bit it can take longer because of problems related to positioning during the procedure or because degenerative changes in the spine.
+The provider will place the spinal needle between the bones of your lower spine and into the spinal canal below the end of the spinal cord.
+There's no danger of harming the spinal cord during the procedure.
+Once the spinal fluid is removed, a simple dressing will be put on the place where the needle was inserted.
+The procedure often takes about 10 to 15 minutes.
+But it can take longer because of problems related to positioning during the procedure.
+Or because of degenerative changes in the spine.

 Risks of the procedure

 Any medical procedure carries some risk.
-Your doctor is telling you to have this test because the risks are very small.
+Your healthcare provider is telling you to have this test because the risks are very small.
 Making a definite diagnosis of your condition is very important.

 Side effects are quite uncommon after a lumbar puncture.
 They may include:

 Bruising.
 It’s possible to break a small blood vessel near the skin during the procedure.
 There may be bruising.
-This is not a serious condition.
+This isn't a serious condition.
 It will go away on its own like any other bruise.

 Bleeding.
 You have a small risk of minor bleeding where the needle is put through the skin.
-This bleeding usually stops with mild pressure by your healthcare provider.
+This bleeding often stops with mild pressure by your provider.
 You also have a small risk of bleeding around the spinal canal, but this is rare.

 Back pain.
-You may have back pain, usually where the needle is inserted.
+You may have back pain, often where the needle is inserted.
 This can happen after the procedure.
 This usually goes away after 1 to 2 days.
-You can treat it with an over-the-counter pain medicine.
+You can treat it with an over-the-counter pain medicine like ibuprofen or acetaminophen.